 The Neff Zone column is a weekly feature of the Cadillac News in Cadillac, Michigan.
-The feature began in 2004 and since then over 632 columns have been published.
+The feature began in 2004 and since then 742 columns have been published.
 The column appears in the Cadillac News weekend edition each Saturday.

 Author - Jim Neff

 I am a resident of Cadillac, Michigan.
 I've written for a variety of publications both in print and online.
 These include: SKI magazine, Snow Country magazine, the Detroit News, the Chicago Tribune, AAA Living, Skiing Heritage, Traverse City magazine, Traverse magazine, Great Lakes Skier, Michigan Skier, Michigan Runner, Michigan Golfer, SkiNet, and others.
 In the Neff Zone column I range far and wide to comment on what I find interesting and humorous about the human condition.

 Parents were asked a simple question: “At what age does your child know more about technology than you do?”
 When Hotwire, a global communications agency, gathered the data the answer was 8.7 years old.
 Who are these kids?
 They are Generation Alpha.

 The world is a scary place.
 I am not talking about small things that are a bit unnerving, like Jimmy Dean narrating his sausage commercials even though he's been dead for nineteen years.
 I'm talking alarming to even horrifying.
 If I had any hair, I could add in downright hair-raising.

 Our days are numbered.
 Dealing with digits has become a national pastime.
 It seems like life has become a parade of numbers marching through our brains.
 Dealing with all this is a daily challenge, but sometimes just tossing numbers around can be downright entertaining.